Marama Royal - Chair

 Pru Etcheverry

-Pru is a co-founder and director of an advisory business working to strengthen the community sector bringing skills in strategy, governance, leadership, impact measurement and advocacy.
+Pru is a co-founder and director of an advisory agency working to strengthen the community sector bringing skills in strategy, governance, revenue raising, impact measurement and advocacy.
 Pru uses her expertise with local and international not-for-profit organisations to help transition them towards sustainability.

-In current governance roles Pru is chair of Te Ira Kāwai, the Auckland Regional Biobank, chair of Grandparents Raising Grandchildren and chair of the ISPOR Patient Representatives Roundtable Asia Pacific (International Society for Pharmacoeconomic and Outcomes Research).
+In current governance roles Pru is chair of Te Ira Kāwai, the Auckland Regional Biobank and trustee of Grandparents Raising Grandchildren.

 Te Arepa Morehu